top of page

 • Making healthy choices.

-• Showing increasing confidence when: with safe, unfamiliar adults, playing with multiple children, and solving conflicts.
+• Showing increasing confidence with safe, unfamiliar adults, playing with multiple children, and solving conflicts.

 • Beginning to understand how other people might feel.